ShonHarsh/UiPath-AE-S01P01-StudioFirstRun/README.md

 # S01P01 Studio First Run

-This project is the first practice in the Automation Explorer path and it is running a workflow in UiPath Studio.
+This **C#** project is the first practice in the Automation Explorer path and it is running a workflow in UiPath Studio.
 The workflow consists of a Message Box and Log Message activities.

 ### Getting Started